 However, the siren calls of car alarms have become little more than sound pollution for most people.
 We rarely pay any serious attention to the noise, except to wonder when the owner is going to turn it off.
 This is because over 99 percent of car alarms are false alarms.
 Someone accidentally bumped into it.
 There was a large gust of wind.
 A cat walked across the trunk.
 A particularly nefarious leaf fell on the hood.
 You get the idea.
 These are all more likely to set off your car alarm than an actual bad guy.
 In fact, some studies have shown that thieves have used car alarms to mask the sounds of other crimes.
 At 120 dB, these noises easily provide good cover for breaking glass.

 So why buy a car alarm?
 As with most security systems, if it provides peace of mind, it’s worth it.
 Still, most car alarms today come with additional features that can add contemporary luxuries to older vehicles such as keyless entry and keyless start.
-For more information be sure to read our articles on car alarms.

 Best Car Alarm With Remote Start